We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many mental health professionals and organizations run online courses, webinars, and workshops about specific topics, such as stress management, anxiety, and depression.

-These may be free to join, and they provide information as well as solutions and coping mechanisms that may help people with specific mental health conditions.
+These may be free to join, and they provide information on solutions and coping mechanisms to help people with specific mental health conditions.

 Many mobile apps are available to support individuals with mental health conditions.
 Some offer information and tips, while others provide tools for mental well-being, such as guided meditation.